talmeym/rock-paper-scissors/README.md

 # rock-paper-scissors
 an example project that implements a rock-paper-scissors service using [regurgitator](https://github.com/talmeym/regurgitator-all#regurgitator)

-to use (as a war file):
+## to use (as a war file):

 - git clone https://github.com/talmeym/rock-paper-scissors.git
 - mvn -f pom.war.xml clean install
-- start up a tomcat deploying target/rock-paper-scissors-0.0.1.war on context /rockpaperscissors
+- start up a tomcat (on say 8080) deploying target/rock-paper-scissors-0.0.1.war on context /rockpaperscissors
-- POST to /rockpaperscissors with following payload:
+- POST to http://localhost:8080/rockpaperscissors with following payload:

 ```json
 {